sankaku-deltalab/deep_sinker/README.md

 DeepSinker.next(state)  # {new_state, {:ok, filepath} | :done}

 # Custom usage
-state = DeepSinker.new(["/path/to/dir1", "/path/to/dir2"],
+state = DeepSinker.new(["/path/to/dir1", "/path/to/dir2"], order: :desc)  # :asc or :desc
-  order: :desc,  # :asc or :desc
+DeepSinker.next(state,
   handler: fn item_path ->
-    # This is default behavior but File.dir?/1 consume large time in some env.
+    # Below code is default handler but File.dir?/1 consume large time in some env.
     # cond do
     #   File.dir?(item_path) -> :directory
     #   true -> :file
     # end

-    # When you want to avoid File.dir?/1, use this.
+    # If you want to avoid File.dir?/1, use this.
     basename = Path.basename(item_path)
     cond do
       basename == ".git" -> :ignore